joseph-momich/PSTAT-100-CP1/README.md

 # PSTAT-100-CP1

 ## Part 1
-Please refer to the "PSTAT-100-CP2" repository for Part 2 of the project
+Please refer to the "PSTAT-100-CP2" repository for the next part of the project

 ## Data Description Links